Special Program: 4 Teachers & 4 Boundless Vows

 Description

-On practice and path: become the Way, and illumination is always with you.
-A dive into the sources, history, and meaning of the 4 Great Bodhisattva Vows; how PZI teachers and students work with them towards the ceremony of Refuge and taking up the path.
-Each teacher takes up one of the Vows.
-Teachers chant and intone Vows in English and Sino-Japanese; Michael Wilding recites, Jordan McConnell singing and on guitar.
-Complete session recorded August 1, 2021.
+John Tarrant talks about the practice and the path—become the Way and illumination is always with you.
+This session includes a dive into the sources, history, and meaning of the Four Vows, and how PZI teachers and students work with them towards the ceremony of Refuge and taking up the path.

 Summary

-This is a program on practice, and on taking up the path of Zen.
+This is a program on practice, the beauty of practice, and on taking up the path of Zen.

-The beauty of practice.
 Practice is a place to come, daily, to be free.
 We are free when there is no difference between ourselves and the universe.
-Learning that nothing that enters the mind or heart is a wrong thing; this is a great discovery of practice.
+Learning that nothing that enters the mind or heart is a wrong thing, this is a great discovery of practice.
 The world does fine on its own!
 The Daoists brought that to Zen.

 Through the Vows, practice becomes a path.
 Refuge is a station on this path as well.